kittyafterdark/Palette/README.md

 # Palette

-**Visual theme authoring for Lumiverse.** Pick the thing you mean, describe the visual intent, and Palette turns it into scoped, reusable CSS.
+**Visual theme authoring for Lumiverse.** Pick, slide and adjust, and Palette turns it into scoped, reusable CSS.

 > Palette is an independent, unofficial community extension for Lumiverse.
 It is not affiliated with, endorsed by, or supported by the Lumiverse project or its maintainers.

-Palette is built around one idea: **Palette knows the CSS; you express the visual intent.** A normal user can resize, recolor, rearrange, crop, fade, group, and reuse real Lumiverse UI without learning selector syntax.
+Palette is built around one idea: **Palette knows the CSS; you design your space.** A normal user can resize, recolor, rearrange, crop, fade, group, and reuse real Lumiverse UI without learning selector syntax.
 Advanced users can still inspect the generated CSS or add a separate Custom CSS layer.

 **Public release:** 1.0.0
 **Project schema:** v41